Transgender people murdered as world resists change

 Many transgender people seek surgery or hormones to change their physical gender.
 Others don't, some by choice and some because discrimination or lack of means stop them accessing medical help.

 Discrimination also damages their employment opportunities.
-And activists worldwide are battling to remove 'gender identity disorder' from lists of officially recognised mental illnesses.
+And activists worldwide are battling to remove 'gender identity disorder' from lists of officially recognized mental illnesses.

 LATIN AMERICA